Are Negative Thoughts Real?

 Changing negative thoughts is accomplished by understanding them and seeing them for what they are, just figments of your imagination.
 When you finally realize that your thought is simply things you yourself have imagined, you can stop placing so much value on your own thoughts.

-Changing your thoughts is as easy as letting them go and thinking something else.
+Changing your thoughts is as easy as letting them go and thinking about something else.
 You get to decide which thoughts you take the time to observe and which thoughts you drop.

 Stop Negative Thoughts

-If you are still being troubled by the idea of negative thoughts, be sure to take a little more time by reading further about overcoming your limiting beliefs.
+If you are still troubled by the idea of negative thoughts, be sure to take a little more time by reading further about overcoming your limiting beliefs.